zulfadlizainal/nr-dimensioning/Part 2 Syncronization/README.md

-# Part 2 - Syncronization
+# Part 2 - Synchronization
 Simulations on the topics of PSS, SSS, PBCH, and SSB oocupancy in 5G resource grid.

 ### List of Simulations